 Both networks run on the same T-Mobile network so you can expect very similar levels of performance so it really comes down to price and features.
 5G is supported on both carriers if you've got a capable phone.
-For only one line, Mint Mobile is undoubtedly cheaper.
-However, the key features that keep Metro by T-Mobile out front are the savings for multiple lines, that you don't have to buy in bulk, and that on the 10GB plan, music streaming doesn't use your data.
+For only one line, Mint Mobile is undoubtedly the better value.
+However, the key features that keep Metro by T-Mobile out front are the savings for multiple lines, that you don't have to buy in bulk, and the extras bundled in with the unlimited plans.

 Mint Mobile vs. Metro by T-Mobile Buying in bulk saves money

 There really is no getting around how much money you can save with Mint if you are willing to buy six or 12 months.
 If you only need service on one line, Mint stays ahead, although Metro by T-Mobile makes a comeback with its discounts for multiple lines.
-You also get the peace of mind that comes with not worrying about how much data you're using on music streaming.
-Your data is less likely to slow down at the end of the month, which is important to a heavy user.
+Both carriers offer an unlimited plan with 35GB of data before interruption but while Mint Mobile throttles your data, Metro deprioritizes it meaning you can still get very fast speeds in off-peak hours.

 |Metro by T-Mobile||Mint Mobile|